Molmed/REH/README.md

-# REH cell line digital karyotyping
+# REH cell line multi-omics

 ## Citation
 This is a public repository containing scripts described in the publication:

 Lysenkova Wiklander et al.
-"A multiomic characterization of the leukemia cell line REH using short- and long-read sequencing"
+"A multiomic characterization of the leukemia cell line REH using short- and long-read sequencing" https://doi.org/10.26508/lsa.202302481

 ## Data
 Sequencing data and BAM files for this project are available at NCBI/SRA under the BioProject accession numbers PRJNA600820 and PRJNA834955.
 These data have been analyzed on a high performance cluster (HPC) using the commands in `01_hpc_processing`.
 The resulting analysis datasets are available at https://doi.org/10.5281/zenodo.108757278.